-This nationally representative survey, based on more than 11,000 responses collected between March 25 and June 11, is intended to provide insights to the education and training providers, policymakers, employers, and individual Americans who are navigating the COVID-19 crisis.
+This week’s data are based on the Strada Public Viewpoint and Strada Student Viewpoint surveys, which together collected more than 25,000 responses this year.
+The research is intended to provide insights to the education and training providers, policymakers, employers, and individual Americans who are navigating the COVID-19 crisis.

-Public Viewpoint is led by Strada Consumer Insights.
+Public Viewpoint is led by Center for Education Consumer Insights.
 Learn more about our research and the value of the education consumer perspective here.

 This interactive dashboard explores the experiences and perspectives of a nationally representative sample of American adults as they navigate the COVID-19 crisis and its impacts on work and education.
 Click the statement and variable categories below to discover more about the effects of this crisis on everyday Americans.

 Released December 9, 2020: Insights From 2020, Implications for 2021

 Self doubt is a major barrier for half of Americans when assessing how challenging it is to pursue education and training.